esarks/SkylerThomas2/KDP/COMPLETE-MANUSCRIPT.md

 This is the hidden work of transformation.
 The work that happens when no one's watching.
 The work that doesn't make for dramatic testimonies because it's slow, steady, mostly invisible.

-I'm fifteen years into this journey.
+I'm decades into this journey.
 And I'm still discovering shallow roots.
 Still finding places where I react instead of respond.
 Still uncovering bitterness I thought I'd released.
 Still learning to stay connected when I want to withdraw.

 But I'm also seeing growth I couldn't see five years ago.
 Situations that would have wrecked me ten years ago now just... don't.
 Not because I'm stronger.
 Because the roots have gone deeper.
 I'm accessing streams I couldn't reach before.